andriabakti/coffeeShop-BE/README.md

   <h1 align="center">CoffeTeria - API</h1>
 </p>

-This is the API for CoffeeTeria, a web-based café or coffee shop application where the customer can be easily orders available foods & beverages in the menu by their own self.
-This API built with:
+This is the API for CoffeeTeria, a web-based café or coffee shop application where the customer can be easily orders the available foods & beverages in the menu by their own self.
+This API is built with:

 - [Node.js](https://nodejs.org/en/)
 - [Express.js](https://expressjs.com/)